 I was still really struggling with my mental health due to the loss of my baby, and my ISIS key worker discussed linking in with my doctor for support and to review medication.
 I was able to attend therapy groups at ISIS and received some much-needed bereavement counselling.

-In October 2013 I was with a friend and an argument ensued which lead to me having a stroke.
+In October 2013 I was with friend and an argument ensued which lead to me having a stroke.
 My ISIS key worker along with Turning Point supported me throughout hospital treatment and rehabilitation.
-Afterwards I was placed in a care home for rehabilitation.
+Afterwards I was then placed in a care home for rehabilitation.
 My right arm is still paralysed, but I have been able to start walking with the aid of walking stick.
 My key worker was still so helpful and helped me apply for Personal Independence and ESA Support as well as arranging for a Motability scooter.
 This enabled me to carry on accessing services at ISIS and Turning Point and increased my independence.

 As a result of the hard work from ISIS, I was able to complete my probation order during which time I faced many challenges and I could have easily slipped back to drinking, and I can proudly say I am no longer offending.
 I have also been given part-time access to my 5 year old daughter and I have my family back in my life who are very supportive of me.
 This just means everything to me.
-More recently I have started living independently and have a lifeline alarm in case of a fall.
+More recently I have starting living independently and have a lifeline alarm in case of a fall.
 I have received funding for household items including an iPad which enables me to carry out online shopping and to communicate to the outside world.
 This again has increased my independence and none of this would be possible without the support of my key worker and the ISIS Women’s Centre.

 Photo: June* meeting HRH The Princess Royal during a visit to the ISIS Women’s Centre in October 2014.